Blood Orange and Almond Upside-down Cake

 • 2 teaspoons finely grated lemon zest from 1 large lemon

-• 2 tablespoons fresh lemon juice from the zested lemon
+• 2 tablespoons lemon juice from the zested lemon

 • 2 teaspoons vanilla extract or 1 teaspoon almond extract